bgenot/bgenot.github.io/_pages/about.md

 Latrasse, D., Jégu, T., Li, H., de Zelicourt, A., Raynaud, C., Legras, S., Gust, A., Samajova, O., Veluchamy, A., Rayapuram, N., Ramirez-Prado, J.S., Kulikova, O., Colcombet, J., Bigeard, J., Genot, B., Bisseling, T., Benhamed, M., Hirt, H., 2017.
 MAPK-triggered chromatin reprogramming by histone deacetylase in plant innate immunity.
 Genome Biology 18, 131. https://doi.org/10.1186/s13059-017-1261-8

 Yang, H., Genot, B., Duhamel, S., Kerney, R., Burns, J.A., 2022.
 Organismal and cellular interactions in vertebrate–alga symbioses.
 Biochemical Society Transactions 50, 609–620. https://doi.org/10.1042/BST20210153

----
-permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======